diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 }
 ```

 Here, the head of a sequence is its initial element, and tail is a sequence of all other elements. **That’s again a Seq, and we have to use : _* to convert it to an argument sequence.**
 Generally, the : notation is used for **type ascription**, forcing the compiler to see a value as some particular type.
 This is not quite the same as casting.

+_*,  It "splats" the sequence.
+This doesn't have a cutesy-name in the SLS, but here are the details.
+The important thing to get is that it changes how Scala binds the arguments to the method with repeated parameters.
+That's scala syntax for exploding subclasses of Seq[T].

 `When you call a Java method with variable (number of )arguments of type Object, such as PrintStream.printf or MessageFormat.format, you need to convert any primitive types by hand.` For example,